 12. Evaluate obvious, and not so obvious, problems and strengths revealed by the financial statements.

-13. Do realistic cash forecast for the next 90 and 180 day periods.
+13. Do realistic cash forecasts for the next 90 and 180 day periods.

 14. Evaluate asset utilization and re-deploy if appropriate and prudent in the short term.